 The average life expectancy for a woman in the United States is 81years.
 Approximately one in four 65-year-old women today will live past the age of 90 and one in 10 will live past the age of 95.
 Dr. Onalisa Winblad is a radiologist at The University of Kansas Cancer Center.
 She is in favor of mammograms for healthy women over 75 with a life expectancy of at least five years.
 The age to stop screening should be based on each woman’s health status and not defined by their age,” she said.

-Taking care of your health should not mean not taking care of your health in comfort.
-This the GetJanes mission.
-We’ve created an alternative super comfy personal robe constructed expressly for patients everywhere!
+The GetJanes mission: Taking care of your health should not mean not taking care of your health in comfort.
+We’ve created an alternative super comfy luxury hospital gown constructed expressly for patients everywhere!
 They’re durable, and get better with age – just like you!
 Check out our shop for some promotions supporting Breast Cancer Awareness Month.
 We’ve got you covered.